 Aim for at least two cups of fruit and three cups of vegetables every day.
 Grab an apple, peach or pear for the road.
 Enjoy sliced fruit for a snack.
 Put veggies, such as lettuce and tomato on a sandwich or order a salad.

 Make Protein Count

 Young men need protein to fuel developing muscles.
 Focus on lean choices such as chicken, turkey and pork and include fish at least two times a week.
 Include plant-based proteins such as tofu, beans and lentils, too.

 Add in Healthy Fats

-Be selective with the fat you eat.
-Limit fries, onion rings and nachos.
-Eat heart-healthy fat sources such as olive oil, canola oil, walnuts, almonds and avocado.
+Focus less on foods containing saturated fat and trans-fat such as fries, onion rings and nachos.
+Instead incorporate heart-healthy fat sources such as monounsaturated fats and polyunsaturated fats with foods like olive oil, canola oil, walnuts, almonds and avocado.